phodal/shire/docs/index.md

   </a>
 </p>

-The Shire AI Agents Language is a specialized tool designed to facilitate communication between a large language model ( LLM) and a control integrated development environment (IDE) for the purpose of automated programming.
+The Shire AI Coding & Agents Language is a specialized tool designed to facilitate communication between a large language model (
+LLM) and a control integrated development environment (IDE) for the purpose of automated programming.

 ![Shire Cheatsheet](images/shire-sheet.svg)